wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/security-configuration-assessment.rst

 .. note::
   - Remember that the **policy** id field must be unique, not existing in other policy files.
-  - Remember that the **checks** id field must be unique, not existing in other policy files.
+  - Remember that the **checks** id field must be unique in the same policy.

 Information about variables